Skip to main content

 Use of Certified Wood-based Paper and Plant-based Ink in Residential Development

-In order to be ever more environmentally friendly with regard to the paper advertising materials used for Proud and other condominium sales business, Nomura Real Estate's Residential Development Division, as a general rule, uses paper made from wood from properly managed forests for all pamphlets, guides, direct mail, drawing collections, inserts and the like.
+In order to be ever more environmentally friendly with regard to the paper advertising materials used for PROUD and other condominium sales business, Nomura Real Estate's Residential Development Division, as a general rule, uses paper made from wood from properly managed forests for all pamphlets, guides, direct mail, drawing collections, inserts and the like.
 In addition, the ink used is vegetable oil-based, which is more biodegradable than the petroleum-based solutions that have been used traditionally.
 Printed materials using these papers and inks include logos and wording attesting to the fact of their use.
 We will continue to use environmentally friendly products and strive to reduce our environmental impact.